exercism/elixir/exercises/concept/rpg-character-sheet/.docs/introduction.md

 # => :ok
 ```

 `IO.puts` is useful for writing strings, but not much else.
 If you need a tool for debugging that will allow you to write any value to standard output, use `IO.inspect` instead. `IO.inspect` returns the value it was passed unchanged, so it can be inserted in any point in your code.
-It also accepts many options, for example `:label`, that will allow you to distinguish it form other `IO.inspect` calls.
+It also accepts many options, for example `:label`, that will allow you to distinguish it from other `IO.inspect` calls.

 ### Input